 If the fall had an official icon, it would be the pumpkin, so what better activity to do with your family than going to a pumpkin patch?!?!
 Kids love going to these.
 This is my son’s favorite thing to do in the fall.
 He loves looking through all the pumpkins to find the most unusual ones he can find.
 We always end up taking home at least 10 pumpkins of various shapes and sizes.
 He always thinks we need some Indian corn and gourds too.
 This is a perfect time to grab some adorable fall photos of your kiddos amid all the pumpkins.
 For extra special memories, let your kids pick out some pumpkins to take home and then decorate them as a family.

 To maximize your fall fun, visit a pumpkin patch that includes other activities as well.
 Some common pumpkin patch activities are hay rides, petting zoos, playgrounds, and corn mazes.
 In some places in the Midwest, you can find apple orchards that also have pumpkin patches.
 They give you the best of both worlds!
 Check out our tips for your day at the pumpkin patch.

 3. Go on a Hay Ride

 I have fond memories of going on hay rides every year as a kid.
 Now, I enjoy taking my son on hay rides whenever I get the chance.
-It is just such a fun thing to do with your whole family!
+It is a fun way to spend time with your family.
 Hay rides are fun any time of the day.
 For older kids, a nighttime hay ride through a corn field can be an awesome spine-tingling way to celebrate Halloween.

 4. Attend a Fall Festival